wix/ricos/packages/preview/API.md

 ### ContentStateMetdata.text

-The `ContentStateMetdata.text` exposes all the textual content.

-### ContentStateMetdata.text.array

 The `ContentStateMetdata.text` exposes all the textual content a string array.

-#### ContentStateMetdata.text.plain

-The `ContentStateMetdata.text.plain` exposes the textual content extracted from `unstyled` blocks.

-##### ContentStateMetdata.text.plain.array
+##### ContentStateMetdata.text.plain

-The `ContentStateMetdata.text.plain.array` exposes the textual content extracted from the `unstyled` blocks as a string array.
+The `ContentStateMetdata.text.plain` exposes the textual content extracted from the `unstyled` blocks as a string array.

-##### ContentStateMetdata.text.ol

-The `ContentStateMetdata.text.ol` exposes the textual content extracted from ordered list blocks.

-###### ContentStateMetdata.text.ol.array
+###### ContentStateMetdata.text.ol

 The `ContentStateMetdata.text.ol` exposes the textual content extracted from the ordered list blocks as a string array.

-##### ContentStateMetdata.text.ul

-The `ContentStateMetdata.text.ul` exposes the textual content extracted from unordered list blocks.

-###### ContentStateMetdata.text.ul.array
+###### ContentStateMetdata.text.ul

-The `ContentStateMetdata.text.ul.array` exposes the textual content extracted from the unordered list blocks as a string array.
+The `ContentStateMetdata.text.ul` exposes the textual content extracted from the unordered list blocks as a string array.

-#### ContentStateMetdata.text.quotes

-The `ContentStateMetdata.text.quotes` exposes the textual content extracted from `blockquote` blocks.

-##### ContentStateMetdata.text.quotes.array
+##### ContentStateMetdata.text.quotes

-The `ContentStateMetdata.text.quotes.array` exposes the textual content extracted from the `blockquote` blocks as a string array.
+The `ContentStateMetdata.text.quotes` exposes the textual content extracted from the `blockquote` blocks as a string array.

-#### ContentStateMetdata.text.code

-The `ContentStateMetdata.text.code` exposes the textual content extracted from `code-block` blocks.

-##### ContentStateMetdata.text.code.array
+##### ContentStateMetdata.text.code

-The `ContentStateMetdata.text.code.array` exposes the textual content extracted from the `code-block` blocks as a string array.
+The `ContentStateMetdata.text.code` exposes the textual content extracted from the `code-block` blocks as a string array.

-#### ContentStateMetdata.text.h2/h3/h4/h5/h6

-The `ContentStateMetdata.text.h2/h3/h4/h5/h6` exposes the textual content extracted from heading blocks.

-##### ContentStateMetdata.text.h2/h3/h4/h5/h6.array
+##### ContentStateMetdata.text.h2/h3/h4/h5/h6

-The `ContentStateMetdata.text.h2/h3/h4/h5/h6.array` exposes the textual content extracted from the heading blocks as a string array.
+The `ContentStateMetdata.text.h2/h3/h4/h5/h6` exposes the textual content extracted from the heading blocks as a string array.

 ## ContentStateMetdata.media